-Early in January 1990, when I was sitting in the CFS HQ coffee bar feeling rather sorry for myself, one of the staff instructors asked me why I was looking so glum.
-I told him that my job as CRO for RAF Scampton was not what I had wanted and that I was getting little co-operation either from the station or the Red Arrows.
+Early in January 1990, when I was sitting in the CFS HQ coffee bar feeling rather sorry for myself, one of the staff flying instructors asked me why I was looking so glum.
+I told him that my job as CRO for RAF Scampton was not what I had wanted and that I was getting little co-operation either from the station or, especially, from the Red Arrows.

 "Typical," said one of the others in the coffee bar.
 "The Red Arrows have always been a law unto themselves and they don't like outsiders.
 You're an outsider!
 You're not one of them."

 Someone else then joined in the conversation.
-"You're a QFI aren't you?
-Why don't you volunteer for the QFI Cadre scheme?
+"You're an A2 QFI aren't you?
+Why don't you volunteer for the QFI Cadre scheme?"

 In fact I had not volunteered for the scheme because I had not heard of it.
 It seems the RAF was going through a phase when there were not enough Qualified Flying Instructors to meet the requirements of the flying training schools.
 The shortage was brought about by the on-going operational commitments in the Middle East and eastern Europe.
 Operational pilots could not be spared to be trained as flying instructors and, indeed, some current QFIs were being recalled to operational duties.
 I was intrigued but rather dubious.
 I had not piloted an aircraft for 14 years.

-"Don't worry about that," someone said helpfully.
+"Don't worry about that," someone else in the said helpfully.
 "Once a QFI, always a QFI - you don't forget how to instruct.
 All you'll need is a refresher course.
-Quite a few former QFIs are being taken on and you're wasted as the CRO for Scampton.
+Quite a few former QFIs are being taken on and you're wasted at Scampton whatever your title is."

 "Well," I thought to myself, "at least someone has noticed."
-The very next day, as I was once again having a coffee break with CFS, I bumped into Tony Ryle, a former flight commander and flying instructor of mine from Leeming who was about to retire as a group captain but had accepted an appointment as a flight lieutenant in the QFI Cadre.
-That day he was wearing the uniform of a group captain but the following day he was a flight lieutenant!
+The very next day, as I was once again having a coffee break with CFS, I bumped into Tony Ryle, a former flight commander and flying instructor of mine from Leeming who was about to retire as a group captain but had accepted a Retired Officer (RO) appointment as a flight lieutenant in the QFI Cadre.
+That day he was wearing the uniform of a group captain but the following day he would appear to be a flight lieutenant!
 We had a long chat.

 "I wish you luck, Tony," he said.
 "Let me tell you though, it will not be as easy as you think to get back into the groove.
-I've found it more difficult than I expected to re-learn all the instructional sequences - and the actual flying is very tiring."
+I found it more difficult than I expected to re-learn all the instructional sequences - and the actual flying is surprisingly very tiring."

 I thought it would do no harm to test the waters about the QFI Cadre scheme so I wrote to the RAF Personnel Management Centre at Barnwood in Gloucester to find out more about the QFI Cadre.
 The final paragraph of my 'informal' letter, which I still have in my archives, was: "It is surprising how quickly one loses track of what is going on in the real Air Force, especially at a place like Sealand which I have recently left after two years.
 I now have an office in CFS HQ at Scampton and I understand from coffee bar talk that there is an urgent need for QFIs, even 54 year olds like me.
 Are my services likely to be of use?"